yev-ai/sai-transcription-demo/README.md

 Here's a list of things I would've loved to get done but ran short on time.

 - useStreamCommand hook was to enable generic serverside commands in a separate session
-  - the intent was for SEND_TRANSCRIPT and SEND_PRESCRIPTION to go here
+  - the intent was for NOTE_TRANSCRIPT_REQUEST and NOTE_PRESCRIPTION_REQUEST to go here
   - that said, we do have full duplexing serverside. ran out of time to use it.
   - client-side tools were meant mostly to mitigate the direct WebRTC drawbacks
     - also to work within the WebRTC stream conversation context